-Acid washing an air conditioner coil is messy work, but can extend the lifespan of an air conditioning unit past the manufacturer’s specifications.
-Regular preventative AC maintenance will keep the unit running at peak efficiency, lowering energy costs and improving the quality of life for the home’s occupants.
+Acid washing an air conditioner coil is messy work but can extend the lifespan of an air conditioning unit past the manufacturer’s specifications.
+Regular preventive AC maintenance will keep the unit running at peak efficiency, lowering energy costs, and improving the quality of life for the home’s occupants.
 The savings offered through preventative maintenance far outweigh the costs of cleaning and make it a safe investment for any home or business owner.

 If your home or office AC unit is not working, contact Complete Air Mechanical today for a consultation.
 The unit may need repairs.